department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - VA regional office: "Regional Office" should only be capitalized if a specific name is included in the title.

-- vesicant agents: use "vesicant (blistering) agents."
+- vesicant agents: Use "vesicant (blistering) agents."

 - Vet Center: Capitalize the C. **[@Beth, Danielle - is this really an official branded name?
 "Vet Center"?]**

 - Veteran: Capitalize even when used as a common noun on VA.gov.
 When possible, you can avoid this awkward style by recasting sentences into a more conversational tone and speaking directly with the Veteran, rather than referring to them in the third person.

 - > Okay: Learn about the services and benefits that the VA offers to Veterans and their families.
   >
   > Better: Learn about VA services and benefits that you and your family may be eligible for.